Magnatic70/TextAdventureGameEngine/README.md

 ItemDescription:A tarnished iron key, covered in rust.
 It looks like it might fit an old lock.
 Contains:small gear
 Combine:small gear,wire=makeshift lockpick
+DropLocations:postoffice:Thank you!
+We will deliver your package as soon as possible.{LoadModifier=sendKeyAsPackage}

 Item:makeshift lockpick
 ItemDescription:A lockpick, maybe good enough to pick one lock?